-An improved transportation system, including an expandable and regional rail component, is important for continued economic development and to provide for the efficient movement of people and goods throughout the central Puget Sound area.
+An improved transportation system, including an expandable and regional rail component as well as multi-modal transit, bicycle and pedestrian components, is important for continued economic development and to provide for the efficient and healthier movement of people and goods throughout the central Puget Sound area.
 Freight mobility projects can include improvements to State highways, but often improvements are also needed just off the State system, on local arterial streets.
 High-speed ground transportation is an important component of this system that can also ameliorate the need for new airport facilities.
-Addressing the needs will require new revenue.
+On-going funding for transit, bicycle and pedestrian projects is also required.
+Addressing these needs will require new revenue.